 The Pupil Premium funding is provided to schools, which is in addition to main school funding.
 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual students within their responsibility.
 The school’s Board has been kept closely informed over how the school uses the money.

 To check if your child is eligible for free school meals and to sign up if you are, click here and click on ‘I would like to check for free school meal eligibility’.
 You will be asked to input your national insurance number and date of birth.
 This is an easy online service that will give you a quick answer to see if your child is eligible.

-- Collect and analyse data on groups and individual pupils, and monitor this at regular Learning Reviews
+- Collect and analyse data on groups and individual students, and monitor this at regular Learning Reviews

 - Are focused on the quality of teaching